-These fees includes also participation in one of the preliminary workshops (two-day workshop preceding the Summer School).
+*These fees includes also participation in one of the preliminary workshops (2/3-day workshop preceding the Summer School).
 The registration fee for the Preliminary workshop only is 200 CHF.

 With the Online payment, you will receive a confirmation by e-mail as soon as you complete the payment.

 - If you apply late (July or later), make sure that the payment is made a week before the Summer School starts at the very latest.
 If you register late, send a copy of the proof of payment to the Summer School to make sure that your payment is recorded without delay.

 To qualify for the reduced fee you are required to send a copy of an official document that certifies your current student status or a letter from your supervisor stating your actual position as a doctoral or postdoctoral student.
 Send this letter/document by e-mail to [email protected].

 You can pay by bank transfer or online payment.

 If you select to pay by bank transfer, the payment request will be sent to the e-mail address you used in the online registration form (unless you have not indicated another e-mail address).

 Cancellation & refunding rules

 Please note that if you cancel your registration for any reason, the following rules apply to refunding:

-- Before May 1st: We will retain 50 CHF to cover our costs.
+- Before May 1st: We will retain 50 CHF to cover our administrative costs.

 - Between May 1st and June 30th, we will refund 50% of the paid fees.

 - From July 1st: No refunds will be made.

 Depending on your financial situation, cancellation insurance might be advisable.
 Check if you already have one, as many travel insurances include cancellations.

 All workshops are subject to cancellation until June 16th if there are fewer than 8 (paid) registrations.
 In this case you can choose to register for another workshop or to be refunded totally.